Core Principles of Paediatrics in Primary Care and the Acute Sector

 This module is delivered via distance learning

-This module is planned to commence delivery during w/c 20th January 2020 with online induction activities during w/c 13th January 2020.
+This module is planned to commence delivery during January 2023.
 The module is normally delivered over a 10 week period.

 This module is delivered via distance learning.
 Attendance at the university is not required but engagement with online activity is expected.